Sifchain/sifnode/smart-contracts/README.md

 * Python 3.4 or newer

+#### Configuration

+`slither.config.json` contains various configurations on what severity of issue should be reported and which detectors should be included or excluded.

+`slither.db.json` contains a generated config from `slither . --triage` which lets us excluded false positives.
+If you generate a new `db.json`, please delete all key/value pairs related to the local computer (/home/{user}/foo/bar) - the file will still.

+#### Run

 To run [slither](https://github.com/crytic/slither) over all smart contracts you can run `make slither` in this directory.

 ## Security, Privacy, Risks